EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/02-Concept-Design/Design.md

 *This diagram shows the main parts including the mobility system and robotic arm and sensors and control interface and display.*

 ## Final Selected Concept Summary
-- Clear cues through multiple channels like visuals and audio
+- Clear Indicators through multiple channels like visuals and audio
 - Simple controls that anyone can pick up
 - Built tough and safe for repeated use
 - Minimal instructions needed because the design guides users naturally